 You’re on edge.
-Someone says something that bugs you and before you know it, you’ve said something you regret.
+You’re annoyed and irritable.
+Someone says something that bugs you, and before you know it, you’ve said something you regret.

 We all do it every now and then.
 But sometimes it feels like you’re snapping at everyone, over things that normally wouldn’t even bother you.
-You try to stop but it just keeps happening.
+Maybe you’ve tried to stop but it just keeps happening.

 Take a step back